Classic Trial Preview, Tips, Runners & Trends (Classic Trial Day)

 • 2020: Winner in 6 (11,4) [9 Runners]

-The race is open to both sexes, with the Male runners having produced a total of 20 winners from a total of 130 runners, whilst the Female runners have produced 0 winners from a total of 4 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 130 runners, while female runners have produced 0 winners from a total of 4 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Classic Trial: